ZMBT Expressions¶

 Filter(42) \(\equiv\) Filter(Eq(42)) |

-The Const keywords create constant functions.
+The Const keywords are constant functions.
 They are syntactically equivalent to Unary, with the difference that constants will ignore the eval input value.

 .